aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

         value = dynamodb_provider.get("my-parameter")
     ```

-**Retrieve multiple values**
+**DynamoDB table structure for multiple values parameters**

 If you want to be able to retrieve multiple parameters at once sharing the same `id`, your table needs to contain a sort key name `sk`.

 For example, if you want to retrieve multiple parameters having `my-hash-key` as ID:

 | id        | sk    |   value  |
 |-------------|---------|------------|